Our Commitment to Child Safety

 We are committed to the safety and wellbeing of all students at our school.
 We support the rights of children and will act without hesitation to ensure a child safe environment is maintained at all times.
 We also support the rights and wellbeing of our staff and volunteers and encourage their active participation in creating and maintaining a child safe environment for all members of our school community.

-We include our commitment to child safety in our Child Protection Policy and our Child Protection Code of Conduct.
+We include our commitment to child safety in our Child Code of Conduct and our Child Safe Policy.

 Victorian Child Safe Standards

 The Victorian Child Safe Standards comprise seven Standards, as well as Inclusion Principles.
 The Standards are:

 - Standard 1: Organisations establish a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal children and young people are respected and valued.

 - Standard 2: Child safety and wellbeing is embedded in organisational leadership, governance and culture